scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

 ..     >>> ut.matrix_multiply(x, y).shape
 ..
 (10, 2, 5)

-* in both examples the last two dimensions became *core dimensions*, and are modified as per the *signature*
+.. * in both examples the last two dimensions became *core dimensions*,
-* otherwise, the g-ufunc operates "elementwise"
+..   and are modified as per the *signature*

-* matrix multiplication this way could be useful for operating on many small matrices at once
+.. * otherwise, the g-ufunc operates "elementwise"

 .. rubric:: Generalized ufunc loop